GrzegorzMika/docker_stats_exporter/README.md

-# docker_stats_exporter
-Docker Stats exporter for Prometheus
+# Docker Stats exporter for Prometheus